ticketmaster/actions-on-google-kotlin/README.md

 ## Setup Instructions

 Currently you will have to build this lib yourself or include the source.
-Maven artifacts will be published soon.
+Maven artifacts will be published soon, once more is completed.

-Looking at Webhook.kt is a good starting point.
+Looking at Webhook.kt is a contains an example of how to make a basic webhook using Google App Engine Standard Environment.

+MORE COMING

 ## License
 See LICENSE.md.